-Downtown Seattle’s Elephant Car Wash to close permanently, sign will go to MOHAI
+Downtown Seattle’s Elephant Car Wash to close permanently; sign will go to MOHAI

 Denny Triangle’s iconic pink elephant will have a new home.

-The Elephant Car Wash on Battery Street will close permanently, the company announced in a press release Thursday, after rumors swirled surrounding a demolition permit for the site filed Wednesday.
+The Elephant Car Wash on Battery Street near Denny Way will close permanently, the company announced in a news release Thursday, after rumors swirled surrounding a demolition permit for the site filed Wednesday.

 The pink elephant sign — designed by Seattle’s “Queen of Neon,” Beatrice Haverfield — will be donated to the Museum of History and Industry in South Lake Union.